mnikliborc/clicktrace/README.md

-## An automatic screen capture application.
+## An intelligent screen capture application.

 **It's main idea is to take screenshots whenever something changes on the screen.**